DJFalcon23/Abilities-HackaThon-2016-blind-game/README.md

-# Abilitie-HackaThon-2016-blind-game
+# Abilities-HackaThon-2016-blind-game
-Game for the blind
+A game for the blind